springernature/frontend-playbook/practices/graded-browser-support.md

 ### Grey area browsers

-Some browser versions exist in the grey area outside and/or between Advanced and Core grades.
+Some browser versions exist in the grey area outside and/or between Advanced and Core levels.
 For example:

 * Old versions of an evergreen browser: a user has turned off auto-updates, or their upgrade opportunities are limited by their device or administrator.
 * Nightly or developer versions of evergreen browsers.